 Wall Paper Plant

-I take up a residency at DRAWinternational, Caylus, Midi-Pyrenees, France (2015) - a medieval village, built into and out of the hillside and suffused with the vitality of the rich natural environment.
-I find the unfamiliarity overwhelming and need to find a way to explore this place.
-I begin by using the drawing technique of frottage.
+DRAWinternational in Caylus, Midi-Pyrenees, France (2015) - a medieval village, built into and out of the hillside and suffused with the vitality of the rich natural environment.
+I found the unfamiliarity of the environment overwhelming and needed to find a new way to explore this place.
+I began by using the drawing technique of frottage.

 I lay the thin paper onto the surface and make a mark.
 A mark that reveals something of the surface texture through a rubbing action.
 The apparitions that manifest are due to the paper's fragile limitations, the substances in the drawing medium, the kinds of surfaces, and the artist's desire to generate dialogue between materials, matter, and maker within the journey of creative exploration.